dhypa/lightfinding_robot_algo/README.md

 ## Description
-Created as part of my first year university coursework.

 The task was to create a program that would run on a Brunel University SwiftBot allow the robot to successfuly navigate towards brighter areas around it.
 The robot itself is a raspberry pi with some cameras, ultrasound measurer, wheels etc attached to it.
 This was one of the toughest tasks that we were allowed to choose from but I knew it would be fun learning a bit of image processing so I chose it.
 I had plenty of spare time so I implemented some bonus features like having it move towards darker areas of the room, more indepth collision avoidance etc.